fmolnar-notredame/csb_powergrid/basin_stability/README.md

 - `x[i]`: rotor angle
 - `y[i]`: rotor angular velocity (frequency)
 - `dxdt[i]`: the r.h.s. for the angle
-- `dydt[i]`: the r.h.s. for the velocity
+- `dydt[i]`: the r.h.s. for the angular velocity

 Addtional parameters are:
 - `beta[i]`: combined damping coefficient (`beta==beta_tilde` or `beta==beta_sa`)
 - `tmax`: maximum integration time (we used `tmax = 10`)

-`random()` is a uniform random number generator returning a real value between 0 and 1.
-Angles are in radians, angular velocities are in radians/second, time is in seconds, and all power system variables/parameters are in per unit.
+`random()` is a random number generator returning a real value uniformly distributed between 0 and 1.
+The time is in seconds, the angles are in radians, and the angular velocities are in radians/second.

 ## Results